pagkly/Zed/Investopedia4/Why Fast-Moving Consumer Goods Matter.md

 FCMGs are sold in large quantities, so they are considered a reliable source of revenue.
 This high volume of sales also offsets the low [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp) on individual sales as well.

-As investments, FMCG stocks generally promise low-growth but are safe bets with predictable [[margins]](https://www.investopedia.com/terms/m/margin.asp), stable returns, and regular dividends.
+As investments, FMCG [[Stocks|stocks]] generally promise low-growth but are safe bets with predictable [[margins]](https://www.investopedia.com/terms/m/margin.asp), stable returns, and regular dividends.

 ## Special Considerations

-### Fast-Moving Consumer Goods and E-Commerce
+### Fast-Moving Consumer Goods and E-[[Commerce]]

 Shoppers across the globe increasingly purchase things they need online because it offers certain conveniences—from delivering orders right to the door to broad selection and low prices—that brick-and-mortar stores can't.

-The most popular e-commerce categories, not surprisingly, are non-consumable goods—durables and entertainment-related products.
+The most popular e-[[Commerce|commerce]] categories, not surprisingly, are non-consumable goods—durables and entertainment-related products.
 The online market for buying groceries and other consumable products is growing, as companies redefine the efficiency of delivery logistics which shorten delivery times.
 While non-consumable categories may continue to lead consumable products in sheer volume, gains in logistics efficiency have increased the use of e-commerce channels for acquiring FMCGs.

 ### Key Takeaways